mvrdevelopment/spec/mvr-spec.md

 # Communication Format Definition
 ## General
-The MVR communication format - MVR-xchange - shall support the exchange of adjusted information without the need of an external transport device like a USB-stick.
-The process remains the same as offline editing and then exporting an MVR file.
-Depending on the setup you can have multiple "MVR-groups" in the same local are network.
-For the user the process shall be seamless and function the same way as exporting to a file folder or USB-stick.
-With every export of MVR the information shall be stored into an MVR file as specified and be updated in the local network.
+The MVR communication format - MVR-xchange - shall support the exchange of MVR files over network without the need of an external transport device like a USB-stick.
+The exchange allows multiple clients within the same network to share MVR files.
-Once one device has requested an MVR updated all other devices need to accept the data, compare with the current status before another export can be distributed in the network.
-This serial update process avoids multiple different versions at the same time.
-In general conflicting data needs to be resolved by the users as of today.

-Possibly user-stories are explainer further below...

 MVR-xchange defines two modes of operation:
 - One Websocket mode which allows routing
 - One Local Network mode which works without configuration but does not support routing